Biden Calls Afghan Withdrawal a 'Success': 100 to 200 Americans Left Behind

 "Bottom line, 90 percent of Americans who wanted to leave Afghanistan were able to leave," claimed Biden.
 "And for those remaining Americans, we remain committed to getting them out.
 For those remaining Americans, there is no deadline, we remain committed to getting them out if they want to get out."

 There was celebratory gunfire heard throughout Kabul Monday night as the last U.S. flight left Afghanistan.
-Major General Chris Donahue, who led the evacuation mission, was the last to board the final flight just before midnight on Monday, marking the end of the U.S. withdrawal.
+Army Major Gen. Chris Donahue, who led the evacuation mission, was the last to board the final flight just before midnight on Monday, marking the end of the U.S. withdrawal.

-"Every single U.S. service member is now out of Afghanistan," announced General Kenneth McKenzie, Commander of the U.S. Central Command, shortly after the flight took off.
+"Every single U.S. service member is now out of Afghanistan," announced Gen. Kenneth McKenzie, commander of the U.S. Central Command, shortly after the flight took off.
 "I can say that with 100 percent certainty."

 According to Secretary of State Anthony Blinken, about 120,000 people were evacuated in 17 days, but as many as 200 U.S. citizens remain in the country now under Taliban control.